logo

 TIL: Archaeologists Are Coming for Your Trash | Today I Learned

-27K views • over 8 years ago
+27K views • almost 9 years ago

 When you think of archaeology, you might think of ancient buildings or Han Solo in a fedora, but the truth is, archaeologists spend more time digging through ancient trash than avoiding ancient Peruvian blowgun traps. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 In fact, many of the items behind the glass at your favorite museum were most likely found in a midden or ancient dump.
 Even today, archaeologists believe that trash reveals more about the lives we actually lead than, say, a journal.
 As far as archaeologists are concerned, one man’s trash is indeed another man’s treasure.
 So the next time you throw that Hot Pocket wrapper in the trash, just remember: It belongs in a museum!
 Producer/Editor: Chris Mattle Camera/Assistant Producer: Laurence Alexander Camera: Jared Gair TIL: Archaeologists Are Coming for Your Trash | Today I Learned https://youtu.be/VE9b0tG5Rtw National Geographic https://www.youtube.com/natgeo